-The good thing with IoT is that it can be put to work with almost any domain: healthcare, logistics, retail, insurance and banking.
+The good thing with IoT software development is that it can be put to work with almost any domain: healthcare, logistics, retail, insurance and banking.
 It helps improve decision-making, understand users better, deliver new customer value propositions, improve and optimise operations, generate income and raise the value of the business.

 IoT is present in every enterprise in ways that can often be missed.
 A recent survey found that a third of companies in the UK, US and Germany had over 1,000 shadow IoT devices on their network on any given day.